ory/docs/docs/hydra/dependencies-environment.md

 information [go here](https://github.com/ory/hydra/issues/377).

 If you do run the SQL adapter, you must first create the database schema.
-The `hydra serve` command does not do this automatically, instead you must run `hydra migrate sql` to create the schemas.
+The `hydra serve` command doesn't do this automatically, instead you must run `hydra migrate sql` to create the schemas.
 The `hydra migrate sql` command also runs database migrations in case of an upgrade.
 Please follow the [upgrade instructions](https://github.com/ory/hydra/blob/master/UPGRADE.md) to